 Hudson Social – Dobbs Ferry

 Hudson Social is located on the Dobbs Ferry waterfront, near the train station and a large park (with a jungle gym and lots of space to run and play).
-The kids’ menu has classic favorites like sliders, chicken fingers, mozzarella sticks, PB&J, and grilled cheese.
-Grown-ups can choose from a selection of sandwiches, salads, and cocktails.
-Insider tip: Visitors must have a pass to park at the Dobbs Ferry waterfront park, and the restaurant is happy to give one to customers.
+The kids’ menu has classic favorites like sliders, chicken fingers, mozzarella sticks and PB&J. Grown-ups can choose from a selection of sandwiches, salads, and cocktails.

 Larchmont Tavern – Larchmont